 On the base of the good results achieved through this first collaboration, the Foundation decided to launch a new project in 2016 partnering with a multi-stakeholder platform in Montrouge composed of the Municipality of Montrouge, Montrouge Habitat, Espace Colucci, Acadomia, Secours Populaire de Montrouge, Initiative Emploi, Ecoute Chômage and the ST site of Paris.
 Further details can be found at the following link where you will find a dedicated article in the French press.

-This initiative has been going on well over the last months and to celebrate the positive results achieved a ceremony was organized on September 20, 2018 for all partners.
+This initiative is going on well and to celebrate the positive results achieved a ceremony was organized on September 20, 2018 for all partners.
 Pietro Fox, former president of the Foundation and Jean-Luc Estienne, site manager of the ST site of Paris thanked all the involved stakeholders for the key support they were able to give for the success of the Program.